salauddinkhan1986/Kmeans-cluster-project/README.md

  Reduce the number of columns.
 data is cleaned.
 All parameters give to our clustering algorithm.
-How can we get these parameters?
-Does your data has some interesting insights?
 Objective of Problem :
 Data fited to a clustering model.
 Find the number of clusters for the data.